 The data in Table 1 is principally SLIC information supplemented with data from the Market Quality System (MQS).
 It is the most accurate currently available and it is worth noting that this data has been through the T+38B initial statement process wherein many unresolved issues are fixed.
-The CAISO believes that this data will correlate well with the settlements data that will be available when the CAISO files the Table 2 report for the reporting period.
+The CAISO believes that this data will correlate well with the settlements data that will approximately 66 percent of the total exceptional dispatches during the reporting period: software limitation, over generation, unit testing, and load forecast uncertainty, and planned transmission outage & constraint.